krishnakanthpps/PerfDashboard/README.md

 0. Puppet to manage configurations

 0. Docker
-0. NGNX to distribute among servers
+0. NGINX to distribute among servers

 0. <a href="#Logstash">Logstash</a> collects timestamped logs of
    <a href="#LogFormats">various formats</a>, from